Issuing and Renewing Prescriptions

 - You may want to count the pills remaining.

 If you are not sure, please call the office as we do not want you to run out of medication, which could negatively impact your care.

 IMPORTANT: CANCELLATION FEES

-Notification of cancellation must be made at least 2 business days in advance of the appointment or are subject to the following cancellation fees:
+Notification of cancellation must be made at least 48 hours in advance of the appointment, or will be subject to the following cancellation fees:

 $250 for a first appointment (new patient)

 These fees are due prior to making another appointment.

 Before your first appointment, we will send you our complete financial policy and fee schedule.